invider/ghoster.mix/man/concept.md

 * self-documenting system.
 All hints, mission details, spell manuals and world details should be inside

-* a gateway mission - select other missions and teleport to other grids
+* a gateway mission - select other missions and teleport to other carts

 * game cart or image metaphor - all the state, tools, help etc is in there